Sbusiso-Phakathi/abbylingual/README.md

 A transcription model that converts recorded speech into text before passing it to the LLama model for processing.

-Deployment
+*Deployment*

 The chatbot is deployed using Streamlit, ensuring an interactive and user-friendly interface.

-Key Features
+*Key Features*

-Supports multiple South African languages.
+* Supports multiple South African languages.

-Detects both text and spoken input languages automatically.
+* Detects both text and spoken input languages automatically.

-Provides real-time translations for seamless communication.
+* Provides real-time translations for seamless communication.

-Offers a simple and intuitive user interface via Streamlit.
+* Offers a simple and intuitive user interface via Streamlit.

-Installation & Usage

-Clone the repository.

-Install the required dependencies.

-Run the Streamlit app to interact with the chatbot.

-Future Improvements
+*Future Improvements*

-Enhancing translation accuracy for local dialects.
+* Enhancing translation accuracy for local dialects.

-Improving speech-to-text recognition for better user experience.
+* Improving speech-to-text recognition for better user experience.

-Integrating additional AI models for better contextual understanding.
+* Integrating additional AI models for better contextual understanding.